StockAnalysis alternative · open Bayesian quant

 A 30% revenue growth number means different things in a risk-on tech bull vs a risk-off contraction.
 Framler conditions every factor weight on the current market regime via a Bayesian Online Change Point Detection (BOCPD) model on SPY.
 A clean P/E in a transition regime gets weighted differently than the same P/E in a confirmed risk-on phase.

-Framler ships a Mondrian conformal prediction interval on every score — finite-sample 90% coverage guarantee.
-When the data is noisy, the interval widens.
-When the factors agree, it tightens.
+Framler ships a Mondrian conformal prediction interval on every score — a 90% coverage target, calibrated per bin against our own realised history rather than assumed.
+Where past reads in a bin landed far from the outcome, the interval is wider.
+Today those intervals span most of the scale, and we publish them at that width rather than dress them up.
 This kind of honest uncertainty is missing from a pure financial-tables product.

 Yes.
 For pure data display — historical quarterly statements, ratios, comparison tables — StockAnalysis.com is excellent and we link to it from our methodology pages.
 Framler complements it with a quantitative score that ranks the same data through 13 academic factor families.